Phpillip/phpillip/doc/content/retrieving-content.md

 ## The content repository

-The content repository service is responsible for fetching you content, you'll find it in the Application under the *content_repository* key:
+The content repository service is responsible for fetching your content.
+You'll find it in the Application under the *content_repository* key:

 ``` php
 $app['content_repository'];